-Salisbury Academy uses a process referred to as Student Accommodation Program Guidelines for students who present with academic gaps or learning differences.
+Salisbury Academy uses a process referred to as Student Accommodation Program (SAP) for students who present with academic gaps or learning differences.
 This process is a tiered system that allows teachers and learning specialists to partner with parents to identify the best academic accommodations needed for student success.
+Using academic, observational, and intervention data, stakeholder teams defined at each level of support will determine the success of current support or the need for further intervention.